OPERATING AGREEMENT

 SUCCESSOR MEMBER PROVISIONS

 In the event of the death, permanent incapacity, or legal incompetence of the Member, the Member's membership interest in the Company shall pass to the Member's heirs, devisees, personal representatives, or other successors in interest (collectively, the "Successor") as determined by the Member's will, trust, or applicable law of intestate succession.
-The Successor shall be admitted as a substituted member of the Company upon: (a) the Successor's written acceptance of and agreement to be bound by all terms and conditions of this Agreement; (b) compliance with all applicable transfer restrictions and securities laws; and (c) the filing of any required amendments with the applicable state authority.
+The Successor shall be admitted as a substituted member of the Company upon: (a) the Successor's written acceptance of and agreement to be bound by all terms and conditions of this Agreement; (b) compliance with all applicable transfer restrictions and securities laws; and (c) the filing of any required amendments with the Secretary of State of Delaware.
 Until the Successor is admitted as a substituted member, the Successor shall have the rights of an assignee only, including the right to receive distributions but not the right to participate in the management or control of the Company.
 If no Successor is admitted within one hundred eighty (180) days following the event giving rise to the succession, the Company shall be dissolved in accordance with the dissolution provisions of this Agreement.
-The Member is strongly encouraged to maintain a current estate plan that specifically addresses the disposition of the membership interest and to designate a trusted individual to manage the Company's affairs during any transition period.
+The Member is strongly encouraged to maintain a current estate plan that specifically addresses the disposition of the membership interest.

 The Company shall indemnify, defend, and hold harmless the Member and the Member's heirs, executors, administrators, personal representatives, and successors (collectively, the "Indemnified Parties") from and against any and all losses, liabilities, damages, costs, and expenses (including reasonable attorneys' fees and court costs) arising from or relating to: (a) any act or omission of the Member in connection with the management or operation of the Company, provided that such act or omission was performed in good faith and was reasonably believed by the Member to be in the best interests of the Company; (b) the Member's status as a member or manager of the Company; or (c) any claim, demand, action, suit, or proceeding brought against any Indemnified Party by reason of the Indemnified Party's relationship with the Company.
 The indemnification provided in this Section shall not apply to any loss, liability, damage, cost, or expense resulting from the Member's willful misconduct, gross negligence, fraud, or knowing violation of law.
 The Company may advance reasonable attorneys' fees and costs to the Member in connection with any indemnifiable claim, subject to the Member's written undertaking to repay such advances if it is ultimately determined that the Member is not entitled to indemnification.
-The Company may purchase and maintain insurance coverage for the benefit of the Indemnified Parties against any liability asserted against them in their capacity as member or manager of the Company.
+The Company may purchase and maintain insurance coverage for the benefit of the Indemnified Parties.

 This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware, without regard to its conflict of laws principles.
-To the extent that any provision of this Agreement is inconsistent with the applicable limited liability company act of the State of Delaware, the terms of this Agreement shall control to the fullest extent permitted by law.
+To the extent that any provision of this Agreement is inconsistent with the Delaware LLC Act, the terms of this Agreement shall control to the fullest extent permitted by law.

 Entire Agreement: This Agreement constitutes the entire agreement of the Member with respect to the subject matter hereof and supersedes all prior agreements, understandings, and negotiations, whether written or oral.
 Amendment: This Agreement may be amended only by a written instrument executed by the Member.
 Severability: If any provision of this Agreement is held to be invalid, illegal, or unenforceable, the remaining provisions shall remain in full force and effect.
 Headings: The headings in this Agreement are for convenience of reference only and shall not limit or otherwise affect the meaning of any provision.
 Binding Effect: This Agreement shall be binding upon and inure to the benefit of the Member and the Member's heirs, executors, administrators, personal representatives, successors, and assigns.
 Counterparts: This Agreement may be executed in counterparts, including electronic counterparts, each of which shall be deemed an original.